How to Speed Up an Old Laptop in 2025 Technodaily

 5. Switch to a Lightweight Browser

-• Replace Chrome: Try Firefox or Brave.
-Both are much lighter on RAM.
+• Replace Chrome: Try Brave.
+Its much lighter on RAM.

 • Extra Tip: Enable ad-blockers to prevent sluggish performance from ad-heavy websites.